Mind, Mitigate, then Repeat – Basics for your Modern Security Posture

 Situational awareness is a critical skill.
-Our ancestors would have literally been eaten if they didn’t keep their head on a swivel.
-Additionally, they had to implement certain controls to reduce risk of being eaten alive, like hunting and foraging in groups, fashioning weapons for protection and using natural terrain to their advantage.
+Our ancestors would have literally been eaten if they didn’t keep their heads on a swivel.
+Additionally, they had to implement certain controls to reduce the risk of being eaten alive, like hunting and foraging in groups, fashioning weapons for protection, and using the natural terrain to their advantage.
 Today, with all the creature comforts mixed with a relatively safe society, it’s easy to decline into a false sense of security.
-As humans, we actually come equipped with some cutting edge technology for minding our surroundings.
+As humans, we actually come equipped with some cutting-edge technology for minding our surroundings.
 It’s called natural instinct, aka “gut feelings”…”negative vibes”…”a hunch”…”somethings in the air”…”bad JuJu”, or whatever you want to call it.
 Yet, many of us will be quick to dismiss this subconscious superpower when it kicks in.
-In our modern civilization, you can often times fall prey to normalcy bias, “Nothing bad has ever happened to me, so it probably never will”.
+In our modern civilization, you can oftentimes fall prey to normalcy bias, “Nothing bad has ever happened to me, so it probably never will”.
 In other words, the old fan favorites, “Denial and Complacency”, that dreaded two-headed monster.
 That duo is just like the two creepy Savage Brothers from the classic film “Mystic River”, that smooth talk you into some friendly drinks at the bar right before they dump you in the river.

 So, how do you avoid Denial & Complacency, or the Savage Brothers for that matter?